 Doctor of Pharmacy

 The Concordia University Wisconsin School of Pharmacy curriculum is comprised of 148 credits hours of didactic courses and practice experiences in a four year period.
 The majority of the first three years consist of didactic courses offered on the Mequon campus.
 During this period the students also learn about the practice of pharmacy through introductory experiential education courses offered at professional sites.
 The fourth year consists of 7 or 8 advanced experiential rotations (6 weeks in length) which are held at various practice sites across the state/nation.
-Ten credit hours of didactic electives are required.
+A minimum of 10 credits of professional electives are required.
 Students are admitted into the program as a group and progress through the curriculum as a cohort.
 The educational process follows the Standards and Guidelines set forth by the Accreditation Council on Pharmaceutical Education.
 For more information about our PharmD program, visit cuw.edu/pharmacy.

 Mission Statement